 A stacked configuration of PCB always benefits multilevel printed circuit boards.

 Layer stack-up refers to the arrangement of the PCB layers.
 The PCB layers are the conductive copper foil layers that make up a PCB.

 Now it's the turn to explore the different types of PCB layers.

 The application and purpose of a PCB determine the number of layers it should have.
 In this chapter, we will take a look at the most common types of PCB layers.

-The single layer PCB or 1 layer PCB has been used since the 1950s.
+The single-layer PCB or one-layer PCB has been used since the 1950s.
 It is still widely used in simple home devices throughout the world.
-The one layer PCB is made up of one soldered and a laminated layer of conductive, dielectric material.
+The one-layer PCB is made up of one soldered and a laminated layer of conductive, dielectric material.

-Being simple in design, the single layer PCBs can be produced in bulks as they are cheap to manufacture.
-There are fewer chances of any manufacturing issues as the design is uncomplicated.
-The manufacturers don’t have any problem in understanding the construction, and you can quickly order a large number of pieces.
+Being simple in design, the single-layer PCBs can be produced in bulks as they are cheap to manufacture.
+There are fewer chances of any manufacturing issues as the system is uncomplicated.
+The manufacturers don't have any problem understanding the construction, and you can quickly order many pieces.

 One layer PCBs are meant to function between a temperature of 130 and 230 degrees C.